koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 I interpret "perfect control over every particle in the universe" to mean that the agent can arbitrarily transition between universe configurations (while also maintaining its omnipotence).

 AUP passes.
-Since all effects are now absolutely reversible, $\textit{ImpactUnit}=0$, so the agent applies penalty 1.01 to each non-$\varnothing$ action.
+Since all effects are now absolutely reversible, $\text{ImpactUnit}=0$, so the agent applies penalty 1.01 to each non-$\varnothing$ action.
 The omnipotent agent can choose any universe configuration with 1 $u_A$\-utility, but this is offset by the strictly larger penalty; we can formally show that the agent does nothing in this case.

 This result is clearly trivial and not representative of general behavior.
 Suppose instead that the agent has a solar system's worth of [computronium](https://en.wikipedia.org/wiki/Computronium) at its disposal.
-Then since `ImpactUnit` is continually recalculated, the penalties should remain roughly the same, so it'll have the same impact budget.
+Then since $\text{ImpactUnit}$ is continually recalculated, the penalties should remain roughly the same, so it'll have the same impact budget.
 However, it might make multiple times as many paperclips because it has more efficient ways of using the budget.

 ## Robustness to Scale